burgaslab/lab-pi/README.md

-# Raspbeery PI door opener
+# Raspberry PI door opener

-*A simple golang app with a build in http server as a web front that controlls the GPIO of the raspberry pi*
+*A simple golang app with a build in http server as a web front that controls the GPIO of the raspberry pi*